-- Review the financial reports provided by ARC to ensure that budget entries are complete and accurate. - Send approved budget plans to ARC in a timely manner. - Communicate customer agency required levels of budget and spending controls to ARC. - Communicate OMB apportionment status to ARC. - Monitor usage of budget authority during periods of operation under a Continuing Resolution to ensure that OMB directed apportionment limits are not exceeded.
+- Review the financial reports provided by ARC to ensure that budget entries are complete and accurate. - Send approved budget plans to ARC in a timely manner. - Communicate Customer Agency required levels of budget and spending controls to ARC. - Communicate OMB apportionment status to ARC. - Monitor usage of budget authority during periods of operation under a Continuing Resolution to ensure that OMB directed apportionment limits are not exceeded.

-- Inspected written procedures for budget entries and determined that they were consistent with the control description. - For a selection of customer agencies, inspected evidence and determined that for the year they specified their budget controls, they were input by CSB staff, and then reviewed by a supervisor for completeness and accuracy. - For a selection of months, inspected monthly general ledger account reconciliations and determined that reconciliations were performed, any exceptions were resolved and the recompilation was reviewed by a supervisor. - For a selection of months for a selection of customer agencies, inspected evidence and determined that the accountants performed reconciliations, of GWA Account Statement balances to general ledger FBWT balances and supervisory review was completed. - Observed an ARC staff member attempt to enter a transaction into Oracle with a document number that had already been entered into Oracle and noted that Oracle automatically rejected the entry of a duplicate document number.
+- 1. Inspected written procedures for budget entries and determined that they were consistent with the control description. - 2.
+For a selection of Customer Agencies, inspected evidence and determined that for the year they specified their budget controls, they were input by CSB staff, and then reviewed by a supervisor for completeness and accuracy. - 3.
+For a selection of months, inspected monthly general ledger account reconciliations and determined that reconciliations were performed, any exceptions were resolved and the recompilation was reviewed by a supervisor. - 4.
+For a selection of months and Customer Agencies, inspected evidence and determined that the accountants performed reconciliations of CARS Account Statement balances to general ledger FBWT balances and supervisory review was completed. - 5.
+Observed an ARC staff member attempt to enter a transaction into Oracle with a document number that had already been entered into Oracle and noted that Oracle automatically rejected the entry of a duplicate document number.